20 Worst Tourist Traps in Michigan

 abandonedacresfarm

 This haunted attraction operates seasonally in West Michigan.
-The farm features corn mazes, haunted houses, and circus-themed scares.
+The farm features corn mazes, haunted houses, and circus-themed experiences.

-Why It’s On This List: Travel.Alot.com named it Michigan’s worst tourist attraction due to confusing themes and poor execution.
+Why It’s On This List: Travel.Alot.com named it among Michigan’s most underwhelming attractions due to the mixed themes and execution that doesn’t always land.

 5. Hell, Michigan